 - 1. Family Cluster Developments - 2.
 Public and private schools and related facilities; - 3.
 Churches and related facilities; - 4.
 Recreational facilities; - 5.
 Day-care and child-care facilities as regulated by the State of New Mexico; - 6.
 Residential group training homes for developmentally or physically handicapped persons, and residential nursing homes that have, no more than ten (10) residents at any one time; - 7.
-Boarding, rooming, or lodging houses that have no more than ten (10) residents at any one time, including "Bed and Breakfast" establishments; - 8.
-Real estate offices; - 9.
+Bed and Breakfast; - 8.
+Real estate offices: - 9.
 Essential public utility structures; - 10.
 Commercial stables, rodeo arenas, polo grounds, and riding academies; - 11.
 Government and government affiliated operations, activities, and accessory structures except as otherwise provided in this Ordinance; and - 12.
 Communications Towers as authorized by Sandoval County Ordinance #03-10-16.11A. - 13.
 A Building or Structure that would otherwise be defined as an "Accessory Structure" to a dwelling unit under the terms of Section 6 of this Ordinance but that is not physically located on the same lot with a dwelling unit.
 Periodic inspections by the Zoning Officer will be required to verify compliance with the provisions of this section. - 14.
 Exploratory water wells related to the development of water resources by non-governmental entities. - 15.
 Conditional group homes.